team4kira/Samba-File-Server/README.md

 1. Install Samba File Server on Kali Linux: sudo apt-get install samba -y
 2. Using an editing tool on /etc/samba/smb.conf: sudo nano /etc/samba/smb.conf
-3. Add the following command to the bottom smb.conf:
+3. Add the following command to the bottom of file smb.conf:

-  [Add Text Below]
+  [Add Text Below to smb.conf file]

       [Public]
       comment = For Public